greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/config_params/guc-list.html.md

 ## <a id="runaway_detector_activation_percent"></a>runaway\_detector\_activation\_percent

 For queries that are managed by resource queues or resource groups, this parameter determines when Greenplum Database terminates running queries based on the amount of memory the queries are using.
-A value of 100 disables the automatic termination of queries based on the percentage of memory that is utilized.
+A value of 100 deactivates the automatic termination of queries based on the percentage of memory that is utilized.

 Either the resource queue or the resource group management scheme can be active in Greenplum Database; both schemes cannot be active at the same time.
 The server configuration parameter [gp\_resource\_manager](#gp_resource_manager) controls which scheme is active.